dontu74/dontu74/README.md

+whoami 🧐 ?
-- 👋 Hi, I’m @dontu74 ...and guess what!
+- 👋 Hi, I’m don tu ...and guess what!
 I created my own Octocat..
 Yup ! i designed at the Github Universe Event.
 Hope you like it.
 - 👀 I’m interested in Computer Network Infrastructure, Cloud Computing, Fashion, New Technology + Art, Cybersecurity, Computer Forensic Science.
 - 🌱 I’m currently learning Network +, AWS Solution Architect Associate
 - 💞️ I’m looking to collaborate on web development, python coding and other small projects.